kaiolae/Inspection-Path-Planning/README.md

 The optimization code is written in Python 2.

+The most common way to use the planner will probably be the command:

+./plan_optimizer/optimize_coverage.py -i INPUT_3D_MODEL -o OUTPUT_FOLDER

+This will generate a plan for the given 3D model and store the results in the output folder.
+It will take some time, depending on the parameters defined for the optimization.
+The input model has to be compatible with OpenScenegraph.
+If you have problems, take a look at the README inside plan_optimizer/

 -------

 The code for optimizing inspection plans is written in Python, and that for evaluating plans is in C++.